Dev-Sphere111/ai-chatbot-for-python-developers/readme.md

 npm install
 ```

-3. Create the .env file and add the following content
+3. Create the .env file in root and add the following content

 ```sh
 POSTGRES_HOST=e2e-102-21.ssdcloudindia.net